Cisco-Service-Layer/service-layer-objmodel/grpc/dotnet/src/tutorial/Quickstart/README.md

 ### C# quick Tutorial
-The program Quickstart.cs can be used to test programming of VxLAN tunnel as an Ipv4  route
+The program Quickstart.cs can be used to test programming of VxLAN tunnel as an Ipv4  route through SLAPI

 #### Dependencies
 The Quickstart.cs needs dotnet to be installed.
 Quickstart.csproj file constains the dependencies